Joe Manchin: D.C. and Puerto Rico statehood

 In a November 10, 2020, interview, Manchin said that he did not "see the need for the D.C. statehood with the type of services that we're getting in D.C. right now" and that he was "not convinced that's the way to go."
 Of Puerto Rico statehood, Manchin said that he opposed it but was open to discussion.
 In a January 10, 2021 interview, he did not affirm his opposition to statehood for D.C. or Puerto Rico, saying only, "I don't know enough about that yet.
 I want to see the pros and cons.
-So I'm waiting to see all the facts.
-I'm open up to see everything".
+So I'm waiting to see all the facts".
 On April 30, 2021, Manchin came out against the D.C.
 Statehood bill that had passed the House of Representatives, suggesting that D.C. could instead be given statehood by constitutional amendment.

 Disaster relief

 In May 2019, Manchin and John Cornyn introduced the Disaster Recovery Funding Act, a bill that would direct the Office of Management and Budget to release $16 billion for disaster relief funding within 60 days to nine states and two U.S. Territories.
-Manchin said that West Virginia had been awaiting funding for rebuilding for three years since a series of floods in June 2016 and that he was proud to work with Cornyn on a bipartisan solution; the bill died in committee.
+Manchin said that West Virginia had been awaiting funding for rebuilding for three years since a series of floods in June 2016.
+The bill died in committee.

-In August 2019, as Manchin announced $106 million in disaster relief funding for West Virginia, he said the Trump administration had finally heeded his request by releasing "this desperately needed funding to the people of West Virginia and other areas of the country that are still rebuilding and recovering from horrible natural disasters", and promoted the funding as helping West Virginia "rebuild smarter and stronger and reduce the potential future catastrophic flooding in this area."

-Dodd-Frank

-In 2018, Manchin was one of 17 Democrats to break with their party and vote with Republicans to ease the Dodd-Frank banking rules.